Skip to content

 htpasswd stores these credentials hashed, so we can safely store the file in our repository.
 But remember to store the plaintext password securely in your secrets management tool of choice.

-We will add/update three components in the app's deploy.yml file:
+For setup, we need to add/update two components in the app's deploy.yml file:

 2. Add the registry accessory using the official registry Docker image